Northern cardinal: Behavior

 During winter, cardinals will fluff up their down feathers in order to retain warm air next to their body.
 The down feathers are small and hairlike at the base of each flight feather.
 The legs and feet are thin and lack feathers, and are vulnerable to rapid heat loss.
 In cold temperatures, cardinals will shiver and tense their muscles, especially breast muscles, to generate heat.
-Cardinals have the ability to drop their body temperature 3 to 6° if needed in order to survive cold temperatures.
+Cardinals have the ability to drop their body temperature 3 to 6 F-change if needed in order to survive cold temperatures.

 Songs

 Both sexes sing clear, whistled song patterns, which are repeated several times, then varied.
 Some common phrases are described as "cheeeer-a-dote, cheeer-a-dote-dote-dote", "purdy, purdy, purdy...whoit, whoit, whoit, whoit", "what-cheer, what-cheer... wheet, wheet, wheet, wheet" and "cheer, cheer, cheer, what, what, what, what".

 The northern cardinal has a distinctive alarm call, a short metallic chip sound.
 This call often is given when predators approach the nest, in order to give warning to the female and nestlings.

 The songs of the two sexes of the northern cardinal, although not distinguishable by the human ear, are sexually dimorphic.
 It is suggested that this is because of the differences in levels of hormones of the two sexes.